zachwolf/vanillaJSslides/README.md

 # vanillaJSslides
-personal exploration of html slideshow + vanilla js
+personal exploration of using vanilla js + git via the command line to create a responsive html slideshow